dedupeio/dedupeio-web-api-docs/docs/Endpoints.rst

    :query api_key: user API key
    :query project_id: identifier for project to match against
    :query object: dictionary of field values for one record.
 This must match the fields you selected when setting up your project.
-All field names will be prefixed with **abs_** lower cased and with no spaces.
+All field names will be lower cased and with no spaces.
    :query num_results: number of results to return (default: 5)
    :query threshold: minimum matching confidence score of results returned